decomplect-io/simple_activemodel_validators/README.md

 gem 'simple_activemodel_validators'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install simple_activemodel_validators

-## Usage

-TODO: Write usage instructions here

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.